Languages @ ISS

 The definition of our dual language model encompasses the following critical components:

-- Whenever possible, the child’s conceptual development takes place in their mother tongue (if this is English or German).
+- Whenever possible, the child’s conceptual development takes place in their home language (if this is English or German).

 - In the classroom their additional language is supported through team-teaching in an authentic language-learning context.

 - The program essentially involves the integration of main and second language learners for instruction in and through two languages.
-The mother tongue (if this is English or German) is used for a significant portion of the students’ instructional day.
+The home language (if this is English or German) is used for a significant portion of the students’ instructional day.

 - The program involves periods of instruction during which only one language is used.